Anninzy/scoop-bucket/README.md

 ## Credits

-Thanks to kamack38 for their Chocolatey package for [Valorant](https://community.chocolatey.org/packages/valorant), used their download url and install arguments to write the VALORANT manifest.
+Thanks to kamack38 for their Chocolatey package for [VALORANT](https://community.chocolatey.org/packages/valorant), their download URL and install arguments were used to write the VALORANT manifest.